sbt/website/README.md

 $ gem install nokogiri
 ```

-If you're running ubuntu, you'll need to also install ruby-dev for the native-code in redcarpet:
+If you're running ubuntu, you'll need to also install ruby-dev for the native-code in redcarpet, and
+pandoc/latex for PDF generation:

 ```
-$ apt-get install ruby-dev
+$ apt-get install ruby-dev pandoc
 ```

 ## Usage